quintel/documentation/docs/api/intro.md

   </tbody>
 </table>

 The endpoints of the stable versions depends on their url.
 The endpoints will follow the pattern: **"version_tag + engine.energytransitionmodel.com/api/v3"**.
-So for example for the first stable version [#2025-01](docs/main/user_manual/model-versions.md#CurrentVersions) the endpoint would be **2025-01.engine.energytransitionmodel.com/api/v3**.
+So for the first stable version [#2025-01](docs/main/user_manual/model-versions.md#CurrentVersions) the endpoint would be **2025-01.engine.energytransitionmodel.com/api/v3**.
 The git branch will also correspond to the version_tag.

 #### Production